DataDog/datadog-agent/docs/dev/agent_memory.md

 Python memory telemetry is only available when using Python 3 (Python 2 lacks the hooks necessary to implement this).

-Python memory telemetry is part of the agent internal telemetry and is enabled by default.
+Python memory telemetry is part of the Agent internal telemetry and is enabled by default.
 Set `telemetry.python_memory: false` to disable.

 | Internal name  | Default metric name         | Description                                                    |